Over the Limit (2011)

-The 2011 Over the Limit was the second annual Over the Limit professional wrestling pay-per-view (PPV) event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on May 22, 2011, at the KeyArena in Seattle, Washington.
+The 2011 Over the Limit was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the second annual Over the Limit and took place on May 22, 2011, at the KeyArena in Seattle, Washington, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The name "Over the Limit" was a reference to its main event match being contested as an "I Quit" match.
-It was the final Over the Limit held during the first brand extension, which ended in August.

 Nine matches took place during the event, eight of which were broadcast live on pay-per-view.
 In the main event, John Cena retained Raw's WWE Championship by defeating The Miz in an "I Quit" match.
 Elsewhere on the card, Wade Barrett retained SmackDown's Intercontinental Championship against Ezekiel Jackson, Big Show and Kane retained the WWE Tag Team Championship against The New Nexus (CM Punk and Mason Ryan), Brie Bella retained the WWE Divas Championship against Kelly Kelly, and Randy Orton retained SmackDown's World Heavyweight Championship against Christian.

-Over the Limit received 140,000 buys worldwide, significantly down from the 2010 edition's 197,000 buys.
+Over the Limit received 140,000 pay-per-view buys worldwide, significantly down from the 2010 edition's 197,000 buys.
+This was the final Over the Limit held during the first brand extension, which ended in August.
+This was also the first Over the Limit held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII the previous month, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Production

 Background

-The event was held at the KeyArena in Seattle, Washington.
+The second annual Over the Limit was held at the KeyArena in Seattle, Washington.

-In 2010, WWE discontinued their previously annual May pay-per-view (PPV) Judgment Day and replaced it with a new PPV titled Over the Limit.
-The name "Over the Limit" was a reference to its main event match being contested as an "I Quit" match.
-In April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-Over the Limit then returned in May as the second event in the Over the Limit annual chronology and again featured an "I Quit" match as the main event.
-It took place on May 22, 2011, at the KeyArena in Seattle, Washington and featured wrestlers from the Raw and SmackDown brands.
+In 2010, the professional wrestling company WWE discontinued its previously annual May pay-per-view (PPV) event Judgment Day and replaced it with an event titled Over the Limit.
+The event's name was a reference to its main event match being contested as an "I Quit" match.
+A second Over the Limit was scheduled for May 22, 2011, at the KeyArena in Seattle, Washington, establishing Over the Limit as the new annual May PPV.
+It featured wrestlers from the Raw and SmackDown brands.

+This was the first Over the Limit held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII the previous month, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.